-Online marketplaces’ share of the UK ecommerce sector is still dominated by international operators like Amazon and eBay and a few homegrown success stories like Rightmove, Gumtree, and Argos.
+Online marketplaces’ share of the UK ecommerce sector is still dominated by international operators like Amazon and eBay and a few homegrown success stories like Rightmove, Gumtree, and Deliveroo.
 Chinese e-commerce giants are also throwing their hat in the UK ring, with China’s second largest, JD.com, committing €1 billion over the next two years to launch its platform in the UK, France, and Germany.

 Trying to compete head to head with these behemoths will usually result in a resounding defeat, as Tesco discovered last year.
 Fortunately, maturing technologies, evolving business models, and changes in consumer behaviour are part of marketplace trends that are creating fresh opportunities for entrepid digital entrepreneurs.

 The lines between physical and online shopping are continuing to blur for a number of reasons.
 Although physical stores are closing at an alarming rate, they still have an important role to play in conjunction with marketplace business models.
 This marketplace trend is evident in hybrid models such as click-and-collect, a growing phenomenon in UK ecommerce, with sales projected to double to £9.6bn by 2022.

 Globally, Amazon is leading the way for digital-first businesses making forays into the physical retail space.
 It already has more than 500 Whole Foods Markets in North America and the UK, as well as 13 Amazon Go (cashierless grocery stores) and 17 Amazon Books stores.
 Expansion plans include opening up another 3,000 Amazon Go stores over the next 2 years.